discos/srt-single-dish-tools/README.md

 ### Contribution guidelines ###

 Please follow the [Astropy contribution guidelines](http://docs.astropy.org/en/stable/development/workflow/development_workflow.html), and the [Astropy coding guidelines](http://docs.astropy.org/en/stable/development/codeguide.html#coding-style-conventions).
 This code is written in Python 3.4+, and we strive to be compatible with Python 2.7.
 Tests run at each commit during Pull Requests, so it is easy to single out points in the code that break this compatibility.

+### If you use this code

+If you used this software package to reduce data for a publication, please write in the acknowledgements something along these lines:

+    This work makes use of the SRT Single Dish Tools developed by Matteo Bachetti.

+We will submit it to the [Astrophysics Source Code Library](www.ascl.net) soon, and update the text accordingly.

+For any inquiries, bug reports, or suggestions, please use the [Issues](https://github.com/matteobachetti/srt-single-dish-tools/issues) page.